Ammon, Idaho: Education

 Ammon is served by the Bonneville Joint School District#93.
 District #93 serves about 10,758 students in 19 schools, making it the fifth-largest by enrollment in the state of Idaho.
-The district has 14 elementary schools serving students in K–6, two middle schools serving students in grades 7–8, and three high schools serving students in grades 9–12, along with an alternative high school.
-A third middle school, Black Canyon Middle School, will open in the fall of 2021.
+The district has 14 elementary schools serving students in K–6, three middle schools serving students in grades 7–8, and three high schools serving students in grades 9–12, along with an alternative high school.